katiehermalik/GA-Loops-Conditionals/README.md

 ## Setup

-1) Get in today's directory in your `funky-ducks` folder.
+1) Get in today's directory in your `salty-sardines` directory.

-1.5) From inside of today's directory, Fork this repo and clone it.
+1.5) From inside of today's directory, *Fork* this repo and clone it.
+(While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?

 2) (Did you see this coming?)
 Build our file structure and put your answers in `app.js`.